Keyboard shortcuts

 • Show what it takes to integrate GPU data into our existing CPU simulation skeleton.

-• Adjust our HDF5 I/O logic so that we do not need to retrieve U concentration data from the GPU that we do not actually need.
+• Adjust our HDF5 I/O logic so that we do not need to download U concentration from the GPU.

 GPU dataset